rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Cloud Native Security provides SOC-as-a-Service for native AWS security products.
-Customers interested in improving their security posture beyond the scope of the Cloud Native Security Service Block can purchase `add-on services <https://www.rackspace.com/security>`_ for agent-based OS-level threat detection, threat hunting, and threat intelligence.
+Customers interested in improving their security posture beyond the scope of the Cloud Native Security can purchase `add-on services <https://www.rackspace.com/security>`_ for agent-based OS-level threat detection, threat hunting, and threat intelligence.